qy-sunyang/qy-sunyang.github.io/pages/research.md

 ---

 ## Supermassive black hole and galaxy co-evolution across cosmic time
-The co-evolution of galaxies and central supermassive black holes (SMBH) has been observationally confirmed by the strong BH mass ($M_{BH}$) and host galaxy mass ($M_{*}$) (or central velocity dispersion $\sigma$) correlation in the local Universe and the similar cosmic evolution of star formation rate density and BH accretion rate density up to $z\sim3$.
-My research focus on how the SMBH-galaxy co-evolution happens in the early Universe by studying the $M_{BH}$--$M_{*}$ relation at different cosmic epoch.
+The co-evolution of galaxies and central supermassive black holes (SMBH) has been observationally confirmed by the strong BH mass ($M_{BH}$) and host galaxy mass ($M_{*}$) (or central velocity dispersion) correlation in the local Universe and the similar cosmic evolution of star formation rate density and BH accretion rate density up to z~3.
+My research focus on how the SMBH-galaxy co-evolution happens in the early Universe by studying the BH mass-galaxy stellar mass relation at different cosmic epoch.

 ### No Evidence for a Significant Evolution of $M_{BH}$--$M_{*}$ Relation in Massive Galaxies up to $z\sim4$

+With a combination of JWST Near Infrared Camera (NIRCam)/wide field slitless spectroscopy (WFSS) from FRESCO, CONGRESS and deep multiband NIRCam/image data from JADES in the GOODS fields, we extended the study the black-hole-to-galaxy mass relation up to $z\sim4$.
+After identifying 18 broad-line active galactic nuclei (AGNs) at $1<z<4$ (8 at $z>2.5$) from the WFSS data, we measure their black hole masses based on broad near-infrared lines (Pa$\alpha$, Pa$\beta$, and He I), and constrain their stellar masses from AGN--galaxy image decomposition or spectral energy distribution decomposition.
+Taking account of the observational biases, the intrinsic scatter of the $M_{BH}$--$M_{*}$ relation, and the errors in mass measurements, we find no significant difference in the $M_{BH}$/$M_{*}$ ratio for $2.5<z<4$ compared to that at lower redshifts ($1<z<2.5$), suggesting no evolution of the $M_{BH}$--$M_{*}$ relation at $\log(M_{*}/M_\odot)>10$ up to $z\sim4$.

 ## How does AGN/SF feedback contribute on galaxy quenching?
-Galactic feedback, performed as outflows, offers an efficient and fast way to shut down the star formation, transiting blue star-forming galaxies to red dead galaxies.
-To understand how feedback work on galaxy quenching, it's crucial to study outflows properties along the galaxy evolutionary sequence, espeically at the quenching phase.
+AGN feedback has been considered as one of the key physical mechanism linking the growth of SMBH and host galaxy.
+Moreover, galactic feedback itself, performed as outflows, offers an efficient and fast way to shut down the star formation, transiting blue star-forming galaxies to red dead galaxies.
+To understand how feedback work on regulating the SMBH and galaxy growth, and galaxy quenching, it's crucial to study outflows properties along the galaxy evolutionary sequence, espeically at the quenching phase.

 ### Evolution of Gas Flows over the Starburst to Post-Starburst to Quiescent Galaxy Sequence [Sun et al. 2024](https://academic.oup.com/mnras/article/528/4/5783/7601370)